nikhilraojl/op/README.md

     $items
 }

+Register-ArgumentCompleter -Native -CommandName op -ScriptBlock $opCommandCompletion
 ```

 ## Build
-- Requirements: rustc, cargo(you can have both by installing `rustup`)
+- requirements: rustc, cargo(you can have both by installing `rustup`), neovim
-- clone the repo
+- clone the repo and cd into it
-- `cargo build --release --target_dir="somewhere/in/path"`
+- run `cargo build --release --target_dir="somewhere/in/path"`